huqis/huqis/manual/extend.md

 ## TemplateFunction

 The ```TemplateFunction``` interface is used to implement custom template functions.
-Template functions can also be used as a modifier.
+Template functions can also be used as a filter.

 Implementations out of the box: